Why Celebrate World Audio Drama Day?

-October 30th is the perfect time to sit back and enjoy a terrifying tale.
+Because October 30th is still the perfect time to sit back and enjoy a terrifying audio tale.

-Happy Audio Drama Day!
+Happy World Audio Drama Day!
 Long live Audio Drama!